JetBrains/intellij-sdk-docs/topics/intro/intellij_platform.md

 Please note: starting with the 2021.1 release, some plugins bundled with IntelliJ IDEA Community Edition are not open-source.

 The version of the IntelliJ Platform is defined by the version of the corresponding IntelliJ IDEA Community Edition release.
-For example, to build a plugin against IntelliJ IDEA (2019.1.1), build #191.6707.61 means specifying the same build number tag to get the correct Intellij Platform files from the `intellij-community` repository.
+For example, to build a plugin against IntelliJ IDEA (2019.1.1), build #191.6707.61 means specifying the same build number tag to get the correct IntelliJ Platform files from the `intellij-community` repository.
 See the [](build_number_ranges.md) page for more information about build numbers corresponding to version numbering.

 Typically, an IDE that is based on the IntelliJ Platform will include the `intellij-community` repository as a Git submodule and provide configuration to describe which plugins from the `intellij-community`, and which custom plugins will make up the product.